sheejantripathi/todo-app/README.md

 - **jsonWebToken**: generate access token for robust authentication and securing the API
 - **Helmet**: Secures the app by setting various HTTP headers.
 - **TypeScript**: Ensures static typing and enhanced developer experience.
+- **react**: Basic frontend setup
+- **javascript**: Using JS in the frontend for variety and faster development based on the features required and time constraints

 ### Testing Dependencies